xma711/notebook/software_engineering/readings/code_complete2/software_development/README.md

 Attention to the quality at the beginning has a greater influence on product quality than attention at the end.
 	- part of a programmer's job is to educate bosses and coworkers about the software-development process, including the importance of adequate preparation before programming begins.
-	- the kind of project your're working on significantly affects construction prerequisites.
+	- the kind of project you're working on significantly affects construction prerequisites.
-Many projects should be highly iteractive and some should be more sequential.
+Many projects should be highly interactive and some should be more sequential.
 	- if a good problem definition hasn't been specified, you might be solving the wrong problem during construction.
 	- if good requirements work hasn't been done, you might have missed important details of the problem.
 Requirements changes cost 20 to 100 times as much in the stages following construction as they do earlier,